-The founding principle at the heart of the Edinburgh Festival Fringe – to be an open access arts event that accommodates anyone with a story to tell and a venue willing to host them – still regulates the work of the Society today.
+The founding principle at the heart of the Edinburgh Festival Fringe – to be an open-access arts event that welcomes anyone with a story to tell and a venue to host them – still guides the work of the Society today.

-It is our policy that no single individual or committee determines who can or cannot perform at the Fringe.
+It’s our policy that no single individual or committee determines who can or cannot perform on the Fringe.

-Constituted in 1958 to formalise the presence of more and more performers who came to Edinburgh despite not being included in the programme of the Edinburgh International Festival, upon its creation, the Society took on the role of providing information to artists, publishing the Fringe Programme and creating a central box office.
+The Society was formed in 1958, in recognition of the fact that more and more performers were coming to Edinburgh despite not being included in the Edinburgh International Festival programme.
+Its earliest tasks included providing information to artists, publishing the Fringe Programme and creating a central box office.
 In 1969 the Society was incorporated as a limited company and its constitution published.

-Unlike many other festivals our constitution celebrates the fact that the Society shall do no vetting of the Fringe programme.
-That means we have no artistic director and that the programme is shaped by the very initiative and vision of performers willing to showcase their work here.
+Unlike many other festivals, our constitution celebrates the fact that the Society does not vet the Fringe Programme.
+That means we have no artistic director and that the programme is shaped by the initiative and vision of performers willing to showcase their work here.

 - Support, advise and encourage everyone who wants to participate in the Fringe.

 - Provide information and assistance to help audiences curate their own Fringe experience.

 - Promote the Fringe and what it stands for all over the world.